 The building at 120 Fenchurch Street, known as Fen Court, was designed by Eric Parry Architects.

-Containing retail space, offices, a restaurant (on the 14th floor) and a new public roof garden, the largest in London, the building is truly unique.
+Containing retail space, offices, a restaurant (on the 14th floor) and a new public roof garden, the largest in London.

 The building has a unique footprint and architectural style that incorporates a massive lobby that links Fenchurch Street with Fenchurch Avenue.
 The lobby's ceiling has a video art installation, designed by Vong Phaophanit and Claire Oboussier.
 This ceiling shows various garden and forest scenes, but also links to a live-feed camera that shows views from The Garden, fifteen floors up.